dhmcgrathnl/uahackathon/README.md

 We'll build the program (and the circuitry) in multiple steps, building on each step as we go.

-During this step, you'll need to wire the breadboard with your lights and sensors.
+During this exercise, you'll need to wire the breadboard with your lights and sensors.
 If you aren't familiar with a breadboard, watch [this video](https://www.youtube.com/watch?v=fq6U5Y14oM4) to learn the basics.

 ### Step 1 - Program the Raspberry Pi to blink an LED